John Alite: Criminal career

-Alite later led a crew in Tampa, Florida that extorted rival valet businesses, and reported to Gambino capo Ronald Trucchio.
+Alite later led a crew in Tampa, Florida that extorted rival valet businesses, and reported to Gambino capo Ronald "Ronnie One-Arm" Trucchio.
 He also arranged for the purchase of Mirage, a Tampa nightclub.

 In 1995, Charles Carneglia and Alite were involved in a major conspiracy to murder John A. Gotti.
 Later that year, Alite was arrested for illegal possession of a firearm in violation of a parole agreement and spent three years in prison.
 After his release, Alite earned an additional three months back in prison for acting as a go-between for corrupt prison guard Troy Kemmerer who was smuggling sperm donation kits in and out of Allenwood Federal Prison for inmate Antonino Parlavecchio, who was trying to impregnate his wife Maria.

-As federal racketeering indictments were handed down for his group's activities in the Tampa area, Alite fled to Rio de Janeiro, Brazil in January 2004, and lived and worked in the Copacabana neighborhood, according to the Brazilian Federal Police.
-He lived there for 10 months before authorities arrested him.
-He served two years in prison in Brazil and was eventually extradited to federal authorities in Tampa, for trial in 2006.
+As federal racketeering indictments were handed down for his group's activities in the Tampa area, Alite fled to Rio de Janeiro, Brazil in January 2004, where he lived and worked in the Copacabana neighborhood, according to the Brazilian Federal Police.
+He lived there for 10 months before authorities arrested him in November 2004.
+He served two years in prison in Brazil and was eventually extradited to federal authorities in Tampa for trial in 2006.

+Alite has estimated that he shot between 30 and 40 people, beat about 100 people with a baseball bat, and murdered 7 people.